ChrisKarle/AliOS/PORTING.md

 ```
 This function is called by the kernel to schedule a system timer/tick event.
 The "ticks" argument is the maximum number of system ticks that can elapse.
-It is completely acceptable to schedule a timer/tick event sooner than
+It is completely acceptable to schedule a timer/tick event earlier than
 requested by the kernel (for example, if the underlying hardware timer used
 cannot be set for that long of a duration).
 A "ticks" value of 0 denotes the
 kernel requesting to disable system timer/tick events.
 This function is